eccelerators/SimStm/README.rst

 The IDE plugins are available for free on the Eccelerators GmbH web page.
 They may also be available for free on the respective IDE marketplaces once deployed.
-The source code of the SimStm language IDE plugins is the property of Eccelerators GmbH and is closed source.
+The source code of the SimStm language IDE plugins is property of Eccelerators GmbH and is closed source.

 Focus
 -----